nnn

 2) Smoked Salmon Tea Sandwiches

 These sandwiches might look like they’ve taken a lot of time to make, but that’s definitely not the case.
-Make sure to dry the cucumber slices before putting them into the sandwich so that the bread doesn’t become soggy.
+Make sure to dry the cucumber slices before putting them into the sandwich, or else the bread will get soggy.
 I like to add some lemon zest to the cream cheese as it really makes the dish pop.
 If you make the sandwiches small enough, they’ll be gone in seconds while people are sipping their coffee and having a chat.

 3) Classic Deviled Eggs